Oracle : Statement of Changes in Beneficial Ownership WEST W COREY | MarketScreener

 Shares withheld for payment of tax liability upon vesting of restricted stock units.

+This transaction was executed in multiple trades at prices ranging from $58.00 to $58.035.
+The price reported above reflects the weighted average sales price.
+The reporting person hereby undertakes to provide to the SEC staff, the issuer, or a security holder of the issuer, upon request, full information regarding the number of shares and prices at which the transaction was effected.

-Each restricted stock unit represents the contingent right to receive, at settlement, one share of common stock.
+Each restricted stock unit represents the right to receive, at settlement, one share of common stock.

 The restricted stock units vest in four equal annual installments, beginning on the first anniversary of the date of grant.